d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 ## Summary

-* Machine translation (MT) refers to the automatic translation of a segment of text from one language to another.
+* Machine translation refers to the automatic translation of a sequence from one language to another.
-* We read, preprocess, and tokenize the datasets from both source language and target language.
+* Using word-level tokenization, the vocabulary size will be significantly larger than that using character-level tokenization.
+To alleviate this, we can treat infrequent tokens as the same unknown token.
+* We can truncate and pad text sequences so that all of them will have the same length to be loaded in minibatches.

 ## Exercises

-1. Find a machine translation dataset online and process it.
+1. Try different values of the `num_examples` argument in the `load_data_nmt` function.
+How does this affect the vocabulary sizes of the source language and the target language?
+1. Text in some languages such as Chinese and Japanese does not have word boundary indicators (e.g., space).
+Is word-level tokenization still a good idea for such cases?
+Why or why not?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/344)